Why Choose Rosen College of Hospitality Management?

 The most comprehensive program of its kind with degrees in:

-With 3,500 students, the college is one of the largest and fastest-growing hospitality programs in the nation.
+With more than 3,000 undergraduate students, the college is one of the largest and fastest-growing hospitality programs in the nation.

 Ranked in the top 5 among best colleges for hospitality and tourism in the world by CEOWorld magazine.